moneymanagerex/android-money-manager-ex/README.md

 To build the project, the following settings are recommended:

-- current stable version of Android Studio,
+- current stable version of Android Studio, 2.3.2;
-- use embedded JDK,
+- use JDK 1.8.0.112, (embedded JDK runs out of memory on compilation);
-- Gradle 3.5
+- Gradle 3.5;

 # License